jeffnogueira/jeffnogueira/README.md

 Even managing to develop very well in the backend, I have a greater focus on the frontend, in the creation of web applications and mobiles.<br />
 I have always been passionate about technology and innovation, with a slightly more general profile I had contact with the following tools:

-⚡ Programming: HTML5, CSS3, PHP, CakePHP, Wordpress, JS/TS, ReactJS, Angular2+, NodeJS, Express, KnexJS, Sequelize, TypeORM, React Native, IONIC, C# (academic), Java (academic), Spring Boot. <br />
+⚡ Programming: HTML5, CSS3, PHP, CakePHP, Wordpress, JS/TS, ReactJS, Angular2+, NodeJS, Express, KnexJS, Sequelize, TypeORM, React Native, IONIC, C#, Java, Spring Boot. <br />
 ☁️ Cloud Computing: AWS (RDS, S3), Google Cloud, Heroku. <br />
 🖥️ Devops: Git. <br />
 📉 Database: Oracle, SQL Server, PostgreSQL, MySQL, Firebase, DataStore, MongoDB. <br />